gloveboxes/Go-Serverless-with-Python-Azure-Functions-and-SignalR/README.md

 ### Telemetry Calibration Optimization

-Rather than loading all the calibration data in when the Azure Function starts I lazy load calibration data into a Python dictionary.
+Rather than loading all the calibration data in with data binding when the Azure Function starts I lazy load calibration data into a Python dictionary.

 ```python
 def getCalibrationData(deviceId):